-Beach Suitability Grade: Good Port Kembla Beach is backed by and dunes and a reserve.
+Port Kembla Beach is backed by sand dunes and a reserve.
 Beach conditions are safest in the patrolled area at the northern end of the beach.
 Lifeguards patrol the beach from September to April.

 The Beach Suitability Grade of Good indicates that microbial water quality is generally suitable for swimming but the water may be susceptible to pollution from several potential sources of faecal contamination.

-The response to rainfall graph indicates that enterococci levels increased slightly with increasing rainfall, occasionally exceeding the safe swimming limit after 5 mm of rainfall or more.
+The response to rainfall graph indicates that enterococci levels increased slightly with increasing rainfall, often exceeding the safe swimming limit after 20 mm of rainfall or more.

 The site has been monitored since 1996, with variation in results due to rainfall.

-Microbial Assessment: B Monitoring period for 2009-10 result is September 2008 to April 2010.

-20+ Shellharbour City Council
+Shellharbour City Council